Trying to Matter

-It isn’t verbal, and it doesn’t come with instructions, but all the same, it’s a hard feeling to ignore.
-When I’m reading the news, or fixing a software bug, or designing a logo, or writing an email, the questions return…
+It isn't verbal, and it doesn't come with instructions.
+All the same, it's hard to ignore.
+When I’m reading the news, or fixing a bug, or designing a logo, or writing an email, questions return:

+I try to make sense of my actions, to visualize their consequence in the world, but paths of cause and effect are complex, my vision is limited, and no matter how much any of us learn, much of the world is unpredictable.
 I rarely have answers.
-I try to make sense of my actions, to visualize their consequence in the world, but paths of cause and effect are complex, my vision is limited, and no matter how much any of us learn, much of the world is inherently unpredictable.

 So the most I can ever really say I’m doing, is trying.

 Earlier this year I looked through hundreds of slides that my parents recently scanned from our year in Zaire and found this photograph of the pool:

 It's clear from proportions that Aaron's photo, which triggered me to write this, was not the pool in which I learned to swim.

 Faintness of memory; a gulf of space and time between me and that Nyankunde scene.
 Desire to feel connection, urge to understand.
 Failure to know.